argmaxml/recsplain/docs/source/how-it-works.rst

 Based on the encoders and filters in the configuration, the recsplain system indexes items from your database into the system and initiates itself for querying.

-Comparing Items
+Compare
 -------------------

 The system can search by item for similar items based on the item features and your configurations to the recsplain system.

-Here is an example search object for an item.
+Here is an example of data to pass to the `query` method to search by item for similar items.

 .. literalinclude:: item_query.json
   :language: JSON